Caroline, No: Background and lyrics

-Lyrics

-Content
+Asher initially conceived the title phrase as "Carol, I Know".
+When spoken, however, Wilson heard this as "Caroline, No".
+After the confusion was resolved, the pair decided to keep the new title, feeling that it had brought an especially poignant quality to the song.

 The lyrics describe a man who reflects on his former love interest and the loss of her innocence, asking, "Where did your long hair go?
 Where is the girl I used to know?
 How could you lose that happy glow?"
+At the end of the song, the singer asks if they could ever work together to bring back "the things that made me love you so much then", before pleading, "Oh, Caroline, no".

+Wilson commented, "[The lyrics are] a real tear jerker, very like 'Hey Girl' [a 1963 record] by Freddie Scott."
+Musicologist Philip Lambert identified "Caroline, No" as a continuation of the themes previously established in Wilson's "You Still Believe in Me" and "The Little Girl I Once Knew".
+In his description, the protagonist is "thoroughly heartbroken and disillusioned" and "longs for a return to the youthful innocence, not the complexity of childhood – 'Wouldn't It Be Nice' in reverse."
+Granata offered that the "ruminating tune" represented "the antithesis" of most Beach Boys hits.

 Music historian Charles Granata writes that the line "Caroline, why?" suggests that the protagonist is unsure "why the relationship has ended. ...
 He doesn't blame her, but he muses and frets over a flood of unanswered questions".
 Author James Perone differs in his interpretation, "the blame for the end of the relationship [is placed] on his partner; she is the one who changed, not him.
-At the end of the song, the singer asks if they could ever work together to bring back "the things that made me love you so much then", before pleading, "Oh, Caroline, no".

-Wilson later commented that the lyrics were "a real tear jerker, very like 'Hey Girl' [a 1963 record] by Freddie Scott."
-Musicologist Philip Lambert identified the song as a continuation of the themes established by Wilson's previous compositions "You Still Believe in Me" and "The Little Girl I Once Knew".
-In his description, the protagonist is "thoroughly heartbroken and disillusioned" and "longs for a return to the youthful innocence, not the complexity of childhood – 'Wouldn't It Be Nice' in reverse."
-Granata offered that the "ruminating tune" represented "the antithesis" of most Beach Boys hits.